 How do I set up a Promoted Pin?

 You must have a Google AdWords account, as well as a listing in Google my business to be featured as a Promoted Pin.
 Via these two accounts, here’s how to get your Promoted Pin up and running:

-- Verify that your Google my Business information is up to date.
+- Verify that your Google my Business information is up to date and optimized.

 - Enable location extensions in your AdWords account.

 - In AdWords, target a specific location and enable bids by location – this adjusts your bid based on a user’s proximity to your business.

 - Make sure you include keywords in your AdWords campaign that are relevant to your business, products and/or services.